-The LDP will take account of the Council's Community Plan providing a spatial expression to the community plan and thereby linking public and private sector investment through the land use planning system.
+The LDP will take account of the Council's Community Plan, providing a spatial expression to the community plan and thereby linking public and private sector investment through the land use planning system.

-The planning and improvement framework set out above comprising the strategic community plan, corporate plan, performance improvement plan and directorate plans is augmented by a performance review framework includes:
+The planning and improvement framework set out above comprising the Strategic Community Plan, Corporate Plan, Performance Improvement Plan and Directorate Plans is augmented by a performance review framework including:

-- At a district wide level a two yearly Area Performance Report which measures the district's performance against the shared outcomes set out in the Strategic Community Plan - At a Council level, an Annual Performance Report which sets out what we have achieved in the previous year and how we have met our performance improvement duty. - At a directorate level, six monthly progress reports and directorates service delivery plan provide information on how we are performing.
+- At a district wide level a two yearly Area Performance Report which measures the district's performance against the shared outcomes set out in the Strategic Community Plan - At a Council level, an Annual Performance Report which sets out what we have achieved in the previous year and how we have met our performance improvement duty. - At a directorate level, six monthly progress reports and directorate service delivery plans provide information on how we are performing.

-The diagram below the key elements of the planning, improvement and performance review framework.
+The diagram overleaf shows the key elements of the planning, improvement and performance review framework.